Related News for Tarik Gouhier

 Reviving Ecosystems: Maximizing Biodiversity Recovery Through Network-Based Restoration Strategies

-Alumnus Udit Bhatia, PhD’18, civil and environmental engineering, and Auroop Ganguly, COE distinguished professor of CEE, were two of the co-authors of the paper “Network-based Restoration Strategies Maximize Ecosystem Recovery” published in Communications Biology.
+Alumnus Udit Bhatia, PhD’18, civil and environmental engineering, and Auroop Ganguly, Distinguished Professor of CEE, were two of the co-authors of the paper “Network-based Restoration Strategies Maximize Ecosystem Recovery” published in Communications Biology.
 The paper discusses how global biodiversity loss demands predictive frameworks for ecosystem collapse and effective restoration strategies.

-Interdisciplinary engineering student Kate Duffy, PhD’21, has been studying the effect of climate change on insect populations and their important role in our ecosystem.
+Kate Duffy, PhD’21, interdisciplinary engineering, has been studying the effect of climate change on insect populations and their important role in our ecosystem.
+Her research was published in Nature Climate Change.

 Effect of Climate Change on Ecological Populations